open-source-modelling/Open_Source_Economic_Model/README.md

 ## Methodology
 The development of the OSEM model is still very much an ongoing project.
 However, a draft of the methodology document can be found in the [Documentation] folder as [OSEM pdf] or a [OSEM Jupyter notebook].

 Specific deep dives into topics related to the methodology are available as Jupyter notebooks or pdf-s.
 We found this to be a usefull method to open the floor to feedback.
-Note that notebooks are currently sparsely maintained.
-If interested, let us know and we can update the notebook to the latest version.
-The specific topics are:
+The main topics are:
  - Yield-curve calibration/projection [Term structure example]
  - Equity pricing [Equity pricing example]
  - Fixed income pricing [Bond pricing example]